 \section{Abstract}

 We study the anomalous Hall effect (AHE) in tilted Weyl metals with Gaussian disorder due to the crossed $X$ and $\Psi$ diagrams in this work.
-The importance of such diagrams to the AHE has been demonstrated recently in 2D massive Dirac model and Rashba ferromagnets.
-It was shown that the inclusion of such diagrams dramatically changes the total AHE in such systems.
+The importance of such diagrams to the AHE has been demonstrated recently in two dimensional (2D) massive Dirac model and Rashba ferromagnets.
+It has been shown that the inclusion of such diagrams dramatically changes the total AHE in such systems.
 In this work, we show that the contributions from the $X$ and $\Psi$ diagrams to the AHE in tilted Weyl metals are of the same order of the non-crossing diagram we studied in a previous work, but with opposite sign.
-The total contribution of the $X$ and $\Psi$ diagrams cancels the majority of the contribution from the non-crossing diagram in tilted Weyl metals, similar to the 2D massive Dirac model.
-We also discussed the difference of the contributions from the crossed diagrams between 2D massive Dirac model and the tilted Weyl metals.
-At last, we discussed the experimental relevance of observing the AHE due to the $X$ and $\Psi$ diagrams in type-I Weyl metal ${\rm Co_3Sn_2S_2}$.
+The total contribution of the $X$ and $\Psi$ diagrams cancels the majority part of the contribution from the non-crossing diagram in tilted Weyl metals, similar to the 2D massive Dirac model.
+We also discuss the difference of the contributions from the crossed diagrams between 2D massive Dirac model and the tilted Weyl metals.
+At last, we discuss the experimental relevance of observing the AHE due to the $X$ and $\Psi$ diagrams in type-I Weyl metal such as ${\rm Co_3Sn_2S_2}$.